kanapuli/resume/README.md

 ## Description

-I have become so wierd developer to build my Resume using code
+I am so weird developer and I build my Resume using code.
+Feel free to use my Latex template to build your resume 😊